hydra3333/Stay_Awake/z-re-implementation-into-C-hash-v6.md

 * Keeps the project **dependency-free** (no ImageSharp).
 * Windows 10/11 fully support **PNG frames** in ICOs.
 * One clean implementation path (no DIB/AND-mask quirks).
+* NotifyIcon.Visible should be set only after the multi-size icon is ready, to avoid flashing the default icon.

 ##### A) Responsibilities (3 tiny helpers)